TerraHAB/TerraMICRO/docs/concept-selection.md

 # Concept Selection Matrix

-Use a decision matrix to evaluate experiment mission concept feasibility.
+A decision matrix is used to evaluate experiment mission concept feasibility in a systematic way.
+By separating objective and subjective criteria, we can judge concepts by their technological feasibility and interest to the team independently.

 ## Objective Selection Matrix

 ## Objective and Subjective Selection Matrix

 ## Selection Matrix Weighted by Personal Preference
+Each team member is given the opportunity to weight the selection criteria based on personal preference.
+Normalizing the scores based on these weights may give a better reflection of which concept would be best to pursue.